MCSP13-Locohouse/FEC/fec/README.md

 ### Environmental Variables

-Some inormation will be uniqe to the environemnt in which this project is deployed or should not be shared publicly such as port numbers, api keys, etc. [Next.js](https://nextjs.org/) will get that info from a file named `.env.local` Create the `.env.local` file in root directory of your project.
+Some inormation will be uniqe to the environemnt in which this project is deployed or should not be shared publicly such as port numbers, api keys, etc.

+[Next.js](https://nextjs.org/) uses a file named `.env.local`

+Create the `.env.local` file in root directory of your project.

 We've included a template (`.env.template`) to help you get started.

 ### Dependencies